Breaking: Trump’s Threat Just Changed the Market Narrative Overnight

 If you’ve spent enough time watching how markets behave during geopolitical transitions, you start to recognize a pattern.
 First, disbelief.
 Then, slow adjustment.
 And finally, a sudden repricing once the risk becomes undeniable.

 What stands out to me right now is that we are still somewhere between the first and second phase.
+Markets are reacting but not decisively.
+And that’s where opportunity and danger coexist.
+Because when pricing is incomplete, moves tend to be more violent later.

 Market Shock Incoming: What to Watch at the Open